maya-papaya/Analyzing-Protests-Through-Tweets/README.md

 * Roller, Emma.
 "The Women Who Like Donald Trump." *The New York Times,* 10 May, 2016, www.nytimes.com/2016/05/10/opinion/campaign-stops/the-women-who-like-donald-trump.html.
 Accessed 10 Aug.
 2023.

+* Taylor, Adam.
+"Why is the world protesting so much?
+A new study claims to have some answers." *The WashingtonPost,* 4 Nov.
+2021, www.washingtonpost.com/world/2021/11/04/protests-global-study/.
+Accessed 11 Aug.
+2023.